-If you are new to therapy or have had some past therapy experiences that were disappointing, it may feel especially daunting to figure out how to find the right therapist.
-On the other hand, having gotten to this page it is clear that you are taking this journey seriously and attempting to gather as much information as you can about potential psychotherapists.
+If you are new to psychotherapy or have had some past therapy experiences that were disappointing, it may feel especially daunting to figure out how to find the right therapist.
+On the other hand, having gotten to this page, it is clear that you are taking this journey seriously and attempting to gather as much information as you can to find the right psychotherapist.

 Confidence may be heightened if the therapist has certification in areas of particular interest to you.
 For example, if you are looking for group therapy, certification as a group therapist (CGP), or if you are looking for help with an alcohol problem or in getting treatment for a loved one, certification as an addictions specialist.